mhkeller/chokidar-ignore/README.md

 Chokidar-cli ignore
 ===================

-A quick repo to show a potential error in chokidar-cli
+> A quick repo to show a potential error in chokidar-cli.

 ## Installation